 Use open-ended questions to determine your customers’ needs.
 For instance, they may currently be an unhappy customer of one of your competitors.
 It would help to know as much as possible about the matter to effectively offer your solution as an alternative.

 You should also address the potential customer’s pain points and ask about their long or short-term goals.
 Showing them that you can solve one of their current issues is crucial to the sales process.

 Stage 4: Deliver Your Pitch

 Now that you know what your client’s pain points are and what problems need to be solved, you can deliver your sales pitch.
 Demonstrate that you have a solution for their company.
 Present your value proposition clearly and concisely.

 Remember that sales reps must focus on the client’s needs.
-Not every prospective customer is the same, so the message must be catered to each buyer.
+Every prospective customer is different, so the message must be catered to each buyer.

 Stage 5: Objection Handling